Manchu language: Verbs

 Other suffixes of this type are -ta/te/to (gosita- "to love" from gosin "love") -tu, -li, and -mi.

 Verbs are derived from other verbs, sometimes with intensive and causative meaning, with the suffixes -niye and -kiya/kiye, -giya/giye, -hiya/hiye: e.g. ebeniye- "to wet thoroughly" from ebe- "to wet", jalukiya- "to fill" from jalu- "to be full, filled", tuwakiya- "to guard" from tuwa- "to watch".

 On the formation of verbs with a certain aspect, voice or direction, see the grammar section.

+Vocabulary

+Loanwords

+Apart from the inherited Tungusic vocabulary, Manchu contains loanwords above all from Mongolian and from Chinese.
+There are also many loanwords of Turkic origin; these probably entered it via Mongolian as well.
+It has been estimated that twenty to thirty percent of the Manchu vocabulary consists of Mongolian loanwords.